axiomsci/crownlands.github.io/docs/clinical-assessment-preview/index.md

 </details>

 <details>
-  <summary>Clinical Judgement Task: <b>CDR</b> </summary>
+  <summary>Clinical Judgment Task: <b>CDR</b> </summary>
   <br>
   The Clinical Dementia Rating (CDR) Scale stages dementia and Alzheimer's disease.
 It is the primary outcome measurement in most late-stage clinical trials of Alzheimer's disease therapeutics.<br><br>
   The CDR requires a trained clinician to administer, interpret, and score.
 It is conducted in a structured interview with the patient and the <i>informant</i> (the patient's caregiver).
 It follows a standardized format but the clinician asks follow-up questions or changes the flow based on the conversation.
-The notetaking standard has ~100 fields, including yes/no, likert questions, and short written notes.<br><br>
+The notetaking standard has ~100 fields, including yes/no, Likert questions, and short written notes.<br><br>
-  Clinical judgement is used to turn these interviews into a final score, which uses a 6-category rubric.
+  Clinical judgment is used to turn these interviews into a final score, which uses a 6-category rubric.
 For example, "Memory" is rated 0 for "No memory loss, or slight inconsistent forgetfulness," 0.5 for "Consistent slight forgetfulness; partial recollection of events; "benign" forgetfulness," ..., 2 for "Severe memory loss; only highly learned material retained; new material rapidly lost," and 3 for "Severe memory loss; only fragments remain."
-You can see the rubric (here)[https://knightadrc.wustl.edu/app/uploads/2021/06/CDR-Table.pdf].
+You can see the rubric [here](https://knightadrc.wustl.edu/app/uploads/2021/06/CDR-Table.pdf).
 These six scores or "boxes" can be converted into a final score, for example with a sum (sum of boxes, CDR-SB).<br><br>
   The CDR takes 50-75 minutes to administer.
 </details>